Volunteer applications for the 2019 festival are open.

 What should I wear to my shift?

-FILM MAKER’S DINNER and GALLERY WALK: Wear black pants or a black skirt and a white shirt.
+Filmmakers Dinner and Gallery Walk: Wear black pants or a black skirt and a white shirt.
 If you don’t own these items, then come as close as possible.
+For the Filmmakers Dinner, be sure to bring some warm layers.

-BASE CAMP OUTDOOR THEATRE: Dress warmly.
+Base Camp Outdoor Theater: Dress warmly.
 A down jacket, hat and gloves are highly recommended.
-A head lamp is helpful.
+A headlamp is helpful.

-All other shifts, please dress in clean, comfortable clothes.
+All other shifts, please dress in clean, comfortable clothes including your Mountainfilm t-shirt.

 What is the weather like during Mountainfilm?